PurdueECE264/2018FallProblems/HW11/README.md

 3. Run Adaptive Thresholding algorithm on grayscale image
 4. Save the new image in BMP format

 Note: Do not use floating point variables for this assignment.
-Only use integers for all calculations.
+Only use integers for all calculations except in the function given to you.
 Do not modify the function given to you.
 Floating point numbers cannot represent a value precisely.
 This can lead to rounding off errors.
 For example if x is a very large number and y is significantly smaller then,

 x + y - x and x - x + y can lead to two different outputs.